MS in Leadership for Creative Enterprises

 Program Goals and Objectives

-Bring business acumen, critical thinking and innovation to reimagine creative enterprise.
+Bring business acumen, critical thinking and innovation to the creative sector.

-Our one-year cohort program fosters direct engagement with thought leaders shaping today's creative sectors in Chicago, New York, Los Angeles and other major cultural hubs.
+Our one-year cohort program brings together students with a passion for Entertainment, Media + the Arts, fostering direct engagement with thought leaders shaping today's creative sectors in Chicago, New York, Los Angeles and other major cultural hubs.
+Learn what it takes to lead and develop succesful for-profit and nonprofit organizations, or build a new venture, across industries.
 The MS in Leadership for Creative Enterprises (MSLCE) prioritizes innovative and connective professional development, providing entrepreneurial thinkers with the tools to understand and shape their future in the creative industries.
 Bring new ideas to your field, solve problems and lead productive teams.

 Key features of the MS in Leadership for Creative Enterprises include: